 - Flip pancakes, and cook for an additional 2-4 minutes per side.

-But don't just limit these Banana Pancakes to breakfast.
-They also make a great base for a quick peanut butter sandwich for a gluten-free lunch option.
+And don't just limit these Oat Pancakes to breakfast.
+They make a great base for a quick nut butter sandwich for a gluten-free lunch option.

-- You can also freeze pancakes for up to 3 months.
-Cool pancakes and then place the pancakes in a freezer-safe bag between layers of parchment paper so they do not stick together when frozen.
+Alternatively, you can freeze the leftover oatmeal pancakes for up to 3 months.
+To freeze the pancakes, allow them to cool fully, and then place the pancakes in a freezer-safe bag between layers of parchment paper so they do not stick together when frozen.
 Reheat in microwave or toaster oven right from the freezer.

 More Gluten-Free Breakfast Recipes

 - Gluten-Free Cinnamon Muffins

 - Gluten-Free Breakfast Casserole